neuvector/docs/user/pages/02.deploying/01.production/docs.md

 Automated deployment on Kubernetes is supported using a ConfigMap.
 Please see the [Deploying Using ConfigMap](/deploying/production/configmap) section for more details.

 ### Deploying the Controllers
-We recommend that multiple controllers be run for an high availability (HA) configuration.
+We recommend that multiple controllers be run for a high availability (HA) configuration.
 The controllers use the consensus based RAFT protocol to elect a leader and if the leader goes down, to elect another leader.
 Because of this, the number of active controllers should be an odd number, for example 3, 5, 7 etc.

 ### Controller HA
 The controllers will synchronize all data between themselves, including configuration, policy, conversations, events, and notifications.